-- 1. Temporary Construction Easements (E) are used to provide the contractor sufficient working area to construct things such as slopes, ditches, and silt control areas where continuous maintenance will not be required.
-Describe break points using a station and distance as described for the right of way. - Temporary Drainage Easements (TDE) are used to provide the contractor sufficient working area to clean out existing ditches and channels, construct new ditches and channels, construct large silt basins, and to install other drainage facilities where maintenance will not be required.
+- Temporary Construction Easements (E) are used to provide the contractor sufficient working area to construct things such as slopes, ditches, and silt control areas where continuous maintenance will not be required.
+Describe break points using a station and distance as described for the right of way. - 2.
+Temporary Drainage Easements (TDE) are used to provide the contractor sufficient working area to clean out existing ditches and channels, construct new ditches and channels, construct large silt basins, and to install other drainage facilities where maintenance will not be required.
 Define TDE using a combination of station and distance. - 3.
 Permanent Drainage Easements (PDE) are used at any location where the Department has a need, or is obligated, to maintain a drainage facility.
-Define PDE using a combination of station and distance. - Permanent Drainage / Utility Easements (DUE) are used to construct and maintain drainage and utility facilities through and across a property.
+Define PDE using a combination of station and distance. - 4.
+Permanent Drainage / Utility Easements (DUE) are used to construct and maintain drainage and utility facilities through and across a property.
 Define DUE using a combination of station and distance. - 5.
 Permanent Utility Easements (PUE) are used to construct and maintain a utility facility through and across a property.
 PUE can include both aerial and underground utilities.
 Define PUE using a combination of station and distance. - 6.
 PUEs are provided by the Utilities Unit.
 Utility easement needs (PUE and TUE) are determined by the utilities and the Utilities Designer, aggregated by the Utilities Coordinator, and approved by the Utilities Lead.
 After obtaining approval, the Utilities Coordinator will provide the approved easement needs to the Roadway Design Lead specified as corners or specified as widths with angles for protruding areas.
 No changes can be made to the easements without approval of the Utilities Coordinator, Utilities Lead, and Project Manager.
 Do not establish parallel alignments that would leave any separation between the highway right of way line and the PUE or TUE.
 In other words, do not allow gaps between the right of way line and easement.

-- 7. Temporary Utility Easements (TUE) are used to provide the contractor sufficient working area to construct utility facilities where maintenance will not be required.
+7. Temporary Utility Easements (TUE) are used to provide the contractor sufficient working area to construct utility facilities where maintenance will not be required.
 Define TUE using station and distance.
-TUEs are provided by the Utilities Unit. - 8.
-Aerial Utility Easements (AUE) are used to construct and maintain an aerial utility facility through and across a property.
-AUEs only cover aerial utilities and necessary appurtenances.
-Define AUE using a combination of station and distance.
-See guidelines for placing PUE above.
-AUEs are provided by the Utilities Unit.
+TUEs are provided by the Utilities Unit.